 Having some practice is always better than none at all.

-Too busy to do 30-minutes of weight-bearing exercise?
-Do a 10-minutes weight-bearing exercise instead.
+Too busy to do 30 minutes of weight-bearing exercise?
+Do a 10-minute weight-bearing exercise instead.
 No time to read 20 pages of a book?
 Read five pages.
 Remember that consistency is the key.
 Without consistency, new habits cannot be formed, and you will eventually fall back to your old habits.

 Find an accountability buddy